stagenow/docs/edge/source/ProfileWizards.md

 This window displays the Wizard templates available for creating profiles and allows a Wizard for profile creation.

-The drop-down offers two MX versions for profile creation:
+The drop-down offers three MX versions for profile creation:

+* MX 5.0 - Select this for Zebra KitKat devices, which include the StageNow Client.

 * MX 4.4 - Select this for Zebra KitKat devices, which include the StageNow Client.